 What is Circuit breaker pattern?

 In Microservices architecture, a process needs to make calls to another process running in a remote machine.
-These remote calls may fail sometimes due to connectivity issues, or remote system failure etc. This service failures could affect the user experience.
-For example, if your application has 10 services that expects have 99.99% of uptime.
-This means 99.9% uptime for entire system.
+These remote calls may fail sometimes due to connectivity issues, or remote system failure, etc. This service failure could affect the user experience.
+For example, if your application has 10 services that expect have 99.99% of uptime.
+This means 99.9% uptime for the entire system.
 If your application has a billion requests to serve in a month, we can expect 1,000,000 failures in a month.
-This could be an hour of outage in month.
-The number will be more as the dependent services and user requests increases.
+This could be an hour of outage in a month.
+The number will be more as the dependent services and user requests increase.
 Also, if a service fails, there is a chance that the entire user request will be blocked.
 So here comes the need of designing the system for resiliency.

 So, we need to detect the failures immediately and apply corrective measures so that that system performance will not be affected.
 So here a circuit breaker pattern can be applied to redirect the traffic to a fallback path.
 The solution also can be extended to monitor the health of failed service and once it is back to normal, traffic can be resumed.

-In this pattern we will bind the remote calls under a circuit breaker object, which monitor for any service call failures.
+In this pattern, we will bind the remote calls under a circuit breaker object, which monitors for any service call failures.
 If the failures pass a threshold then further calls will be redirected to a fallback logic.
 This will make sure that service failures will not cripple the entire application itself.
-Netflix offers Hystrix library for this purpose
+Netflix offers Hystrix library for this purpose.

-Hystrix was an in-house product of Netflix API team that worked on resiliency engineering.
-It has following capabilities.
+Hystrix was an in-house product of the Netflix API team that worked on resiliency engineering.
+It has the following capabilities.

 - Service failure protection and handle it such that the failure will not propagate in the system.